abstractmath.org GLOSSARY

 where e is the identity element of

-“A point x where f'(x) = 0 is a critical point.”
-In contrast to the previous usage, I have not found citations where this usage doesn’t carry a connotation of location.
+¨ “A point x where f'(x) = 0 is a critical point.”
+In contrast to the previous usage, this usage carries a connotation of location.

 A proof of an assertion involving two elements x and y of some mathematical structure S might appear to require consideration of two cases in which x and y are related in different ways to each other; for example for some assertion P, P(x, y) or P(y, x) could hold.
 However, if there is a symmetry of S that interchanges x and y, you may need to consider only one case.
 In that case, the proof may begin with a remark such as,